The top of a Surf Report & Live Cam page.

 There are no more Regional Forecast pages on Surfline!

-5. Where is the spot map?
+Where is the spot map?

 6. Where are the buoy pages?

 Nearby Buoys will show a summary report below the weather and above Ideal Conditions on the Live tab.
 Click a Vew Buoy Data in the summary box to see a full buoy report.
 There is a small "View Map" button that will take you to a map in which buoys have been plotted by location.

 Buoy summaries at the